primes-gmbh/uprog2/README.md

     sudo apt-get install avrdude
     sudo avrdude -c avrisp2 -p atmega644p -U hfuse:w:0xD4:m -U lfuse:w:0xE6:m -U efuse:w:0xFF:m -U flash:w:./binary/PROG/main.hex

 Note: As of version 1.42 and possibly earlier versions too, the documentation on the uprog2 website states the wrong fuse values.
 The fuse values used here have been comunicated by Jörg to me via mail and have been confirmed to work with 1.42.

- If at least one uprog is already available uprog2 itsel can be used to program the next ones.
+ If at least one uprog is already available uprog2 itself can be used to program the next ones.

     uprog2 ATMEGA644PA -5vlslf 0xE6
     uprog2 ATMEGA644PA -5vlshf 0xD4
     uprog2 ATMEGA644PA -5vlsef 0xFF
     uprog2 ATMEGA644PA -5veapmve main.hex

 ##### Setting USB device strings on the FTDI USB Serial interface

 !
 WARNING: This changes the configuration of the FTDI chip on your uprog2 board.
 It has been tested and is working properly in a setup consisting of multiple uprog2 programmers.
 However: Use with caution!